 We encourage submissions that exhibit a strong definition of design excellence.
 Submissions may be exemplary in their typology, technical advancement, innovation, economy, sustainability, as well as other achievements.

-Nominations are open for the 2018 AIA Georgia Honor Awards!
+Nominations will be open for the 2020 AIA Georgia Honor Awards January 9, 2020!
 This program is part of a long-standing tradition of recognizing individuals and organizations for their outstanding achievements in support of the profession of architecture and the AIA.
 The Honor Awards program has added a new category, the Educator of the Year Award to be bestowed upon any educator, faculty member, administrator, or staff person who has furthered the objectives of the AIA in the role of educating and supporting the next generation of architects.

 Please review the eligibility and nomination guidelines for each category before submitting a nomination.
 You find and download a copy of these descriptions here.

 Nominations will close Friday, February 28 at 6:00 p.m.
 ET.
 For questions about the Honor Awards, please contact David Southerland at firstname.lastname@example.org.